purifyjs/core/README.md

 # MasterTS : A Breath of Fresh Air

-A straight and clean TypeScript tool for building user interfaces.
+A straight and clean TypeScript library for building user interfaces.

-MasterTS is a tool for building single-page applications (SPAs) using Signals, Web Components and TypeScript.
+MasterTS is a library for building single-page applications (SPAs) using Signals, Web Components and TypeScript.
 It is designed to be lightweight and easy to use, with a focus on transparency and simplicity.

 ### Warning